Internet Security Stay alert to scams. Avoid being a victim of fraud.

 Fraudsters create a "clone firm," a firm registration number (FRN), address of firms and individuals authorized by FCA, a fake firm website and/or a combination of the above to offer legitimacy.
 Please access additional information provided by the FCA here.

 Investment scams offering bogus fixed corporate bonds purporting to originate from Credit Suisse.
 Such scams are sent via email or directly via social media, misusing Credit Suisse branding such as employee impersonation or fake websites.

-Please do not open any files related to this scam and report immediately to Credit Suisse at firstname.lastname@example.org and the Financial Conduct Authority.
-Please provide all relevant correspondence, email header information, and supporting documentation.
+If you may have been targeted in a scam that involves Credit Suisse information or accounts, do not open any related electronic files and report immediately to Credit Suisse at firstname.lastname@example.org and the Financial Conduct Authority.
+Provide all relevant correspondence, email header information, and supporting documentation.

 If you believe that you have been defrauded, please report to your local law enforcement.
 You may also report to Action Fraud at 0300 123 2040 from within the UK or through their online reporting tool.